 - Employees are encouraged to use the procedure described in the paragraphs below for settlement of grievances concerning any dispute over the interpretation or application of university personnel policies.

 - It is the philosophy of the parties that issues that arise in the employment setting should be discussed as early as possible.
 The Union is encouraged to come forward with ideas and discussion in an effort to effectuate resolution of problems prior to filing a formal grievance and even before corrective action is taken, where possible.
 In situations where an employee may be subject to potential termination of employment, if the Union engages the University in a dialogue prior to filing a grievance, and preferably before a final decision is made to discharge an employee, and where the circumstances are appropriate, the University will consider alternatives to termination of employment (such as resignation in lieu of discharge, last chance agreement, etc.).
 Neither party is required to meet and confer as described above, but it is highly encouraged.

 - During the New Employee Evaluation period, including any extensions, no matter concerning corrective action, layoff, or separation of such employee shall be subject to the grievance procedure.

 - Employees who are still in their Promotion or Transfer Trial Period have access to all steps of the grievance procedure.

 Complaints that are subject to the grievance procedure are those in which an employee

 - That his or her employment has been or is being adversely affected by an improper application or interpretation of an employment related rule, regulation, policy, or procedure other than those listed below.

 - That corrective action he or she has received is not warranted.

 Excluded from the grievance procedure are:

-- Complaints involving judgments such as salary increases, salary range, classification assignment, work standards, performance appraisals, performance improvement plans, organizational structures, work assignments, and staffing stages.
+- Complaints involving judgments such as salary increases, salary range, classification assignment, work standards, performance appraisals, performance improvement plans, organizational structures, work assignments, and staffing levels.